izzy2lost/UnrealEngineUWP/README.md

-##Note from EmmettJnr##
+##Notes from EmmettJnr##

-* WARNING: There is currently a bug which causes intermittent crashes when running on UWP in some cases.

-* WARNING 2: UWP32 doesn't build, it needs one or more third party dlls built and some hardcoded references to UWP64 replaced.
+* WARNING: UWP32 doesn't build, it needs one or more third party dlls built and some hardcoded references to UWP64 replaced.
 Unless this is fixed, apparently store submission will fail.

 * From UE 4.24, UWP only works with D3D12 and SM5 on the xbox.